fetchai/agents-aea/docs/core-components-1.md

 The AEA framework consists of several core components, some required to run an AEA and others optional.

 The following sections discuss the inner workings of the AEA framework and how it calls the code in custom packages (see <a href="https://en.wikipedia.org/wiki/Inversion_of_control" target="_blank">inversion of control</a> and a helpful comparison <a href="https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/" target="_blank">here</a>).
-Whilst it is in principle possible to use parts of the framework as a library, we do not recommend it.
+While it is in principle possible to use parts of the framework as a library, we do not recommend it.

 ## The elements each AEA uses